marinov98/MarinMacs/emacs_config/README.md

 ## Python
 - **Packages Below are not used but kept for reference**
   - virtualenvwrapper (virtualized isolated python environment)
   - elpy (enables a powerful python development environment)

+## Web-Development
+- web-mode (allows for auto completion and automatic tag closing)
+- skewer (live web development)
+- emmet-mode (increase html/css productivity with snippets)
+- rainbow-mode (showcases color in css files)

 ## JavaScript/Typescript
 - rjsx-mode enables editing in .jsx files (found in React)